Minimally Invasive Spine Surgery allows Don to celebrate his 60th anniversary with family – without back pain

 Don suffered from a herniated disk in his back.
 The discomfort grew slowly but reached a point where sitting or lying down were the only sources of relief from the pain.
 Don knew something had to be done.
 During a visit to his primary care physician, Don learned he might be a candidate for a minimally invasive spine procedure.

-Beginning with a conservative approach to treatment, Dr. Upadhyaya recommended physical therapy first, then epidural injections, because those options may relieve pain permanently for some patients.
-While the injections were promising, Don’s pain returned, so he opted for minimally invasive spine surgery with Dr. Upadhyaya.
+Beginning with a conservative approach to treatment, the neurosurgeon recommended physical therapy first, then epidural injections, because those options may relieve pain permanently for some patients.
+While the injections were promising, Don’s pain returned, so he opted for minimally invasive spine surgery.

 You’ve got to be sure it’s what you want to do, and you should go somewhere the team knows what they’re doing,” says Don.
 “At Saint Luke’s, they explained everything to me, and I knew exactly what they were going to do.
 There were no surprises, and I really appreciated knowing what to expect.”